AyazKaan/Discord-AO-DevChat/README.md

 ## Features

-- Relay messages between GalacticRoom and Discord
-- Rate limiting to prevent spam
+- Rate limiting to prevent spam.
 - Users can select the language preferences for commands in English and Turkish.
-- Fun and interactive commands like `!joke` and `!quote`
+- Fun and interactive commands like `!joke`, `!quote`, `!weather`, and `!price`.
-- Themed logging and messages for an engaging experience
+- Themed logging and messages for an engaging experience.
+- Fetch current weather information.
+- Check real-time cryptocurrency prices.

 ## Installation